GioF71/airconnect-docker/README.md

   -v ${PWD}:/config \
   --entrypoint /app/bin/aircast-linux \
   giof71/airconnect \
-  -i /config/cast-new.xml
+  -i /config/airconnect-cast-new.xml
 ```

-The resulting file will be of course named `cast-new.xml`.
+The resulting file will be of course named `airconnect-cast-new.xml`.
 You can then modify your configuration files to your needs and use them in the your compose file(s) by putting them in the `/config` volume.

 ## Run